atlassian-forks/opentelemetry-collector-contrib/processor/spanmetricsprocessor/README.md

 - `launch_darkly_key`: defines the LaunchDarkly key.
 Optional.
 Only required when `EnableFeatureFlag` is `true`.

+- `renames`: defines the rules in which a metric should be renamed, based off attribute key value pairs that match.
+Optional.
+By default, metric names are `calls_total` and `latency`.

 ## Examples

 The following is a simple example usage of the spanmetrics processor.